NomanGhiasy/PowerShellCommands/GettingInformation.md

 **Get-Location** || Gets the current directory of the current PowerShell runspace.

-**Get-Date** || Displays the current system date and time.
+**Get-Date** || Gets the current system date and time.
 The output is in the long-date and long-time formats.

 **Get-StartApps** || Gets the names and AppIDs of apps installed on the Start Menu.